particle-iot/docs/src/content/hardware/expansion/mikroe.md

 - SPI (SCK, MOSI, MISO) is shared on both sockets, however each socket has its own CS pin (CS1, CS2).
 - I2C is shared on both sockets, but I2C is designed to be used that way.
 - Serial is shared on both sockets, but you can generally use only one for serial, unless the serial is unidirectional from the MCU
-- Logic levels must be 3.3V to interface with the Argon, Boron or B Series SoM!
+- Logic levels must be 3.3V to interface with the Argon, Boron or B-Series SoM!
 - The mikroBUS socket has both 3.3V and 5V on it.
 - The RST1/RST2 pin is used by some click boards to reset the click board.
 It is unrelated to the nRF52 MCU RST line.